Yiyi-Luo/ReactNative-MemoryGame/README.md

    ```

 4. Start the Build
-   - a.
+   a.
 Start the build process:
    ```bash
    eas build --platform ios --profile preview
    ```

-   - b.
-During the build process, you will be asked how you would like to register your devices.
+   b.
+During the build process, you'll be asked to register devices:
-   - Choose **Websites**.
+   - Choose **Websites**
-   - This option will generate a registration URL that can be opened on your devices.
+   - This option generates a registration URL for your devices

-   - c.
-If you encounter an error indicating that the bundle identifier is already taken:
+   c.
+If the bundle identifier is already taken:
-   - Open your `app.json` file.
+   - Open `app.json`
-   - Update the `ios.bundleIdentifier` to something unique, for example:
+   - Update `ios.bundleIdentifier` to something unique:
      ```json
      "ios": {
        "bundleIdentifier": "com.yiyi19911211.memorygame2023"